Keyboard shortcuts

 Cross-cutting flags

-Most leaves accept --json (envelope output), --no-defaults (turn off smart operator-type inference), and the operation-specific flags documented per page.
+Most leaves accept --json (envelope output), --no-defaults (turn off smart operator-type inference — see api predict → Smart defaults), and --echo-request (include the normalized request on envelope.request).
 Full list: Flag Reference.

 The single environment variable to know is PULSE_DATA_DIR — see Installation.